jest-community/vscode-jest/README.md

 - If the run appeared to hang, i.e. the TestExplorer or statusBar showed test running when it is not.
 It might be related to this [jest issue](https://github.com/facebook/jest/issues/13187), which should be fixed after release `29.0.2`.
 If you believe your issue is different, please [file a new issue](https://github.com/jest-community/vscode-jest/issues) so we can take a look.

 You can also turn off the monitor or change the threshold with ["jest.monitorLongRun"](#monitorlongrun) to meet your needs.
-### The extension seems to consume high CPU
-  By default the extension will run all tests when it is launched followed by a jest watch process.
-If you have many resource intensive tests or source files that can trigger many tests when changed, this could be the reason.
-Check out [jest.autoRun](#autorun) to see how you can change and control when and what tests should be run.

 ### The tests and status do not match or some tests showing question marks unexpectedly?